Romário: The Ro-Ro attack

-In the subsequent years, Romário formed, along with fellow Brazilian forward Ronaldo, a feared attacking combo, which was colloquially referred to as the Ro-Ro duo.
+In the subsequent years, Romário formed, along with the younger Ronaldo, a feared attacking combo, which was colloquially referred to as the Ro-Ro duo.
 The first title which the strikers won while playing together in the front line, was the 1997 Copa América in Bolivia where they scored a total of eight goals.
 Later on in December 1997 they each scored a hat-trick in a 6–0 win against Australia in the 1997 FIFA Confederations Cup final.
 Romário finished the tournament as the top-goalscorer with seven goals while Ronaldo added four.
 In 1997 alone, the duo scored an impressive total of 34 international goals with 19 coming from Romário.
 The Ro-Ro attack was expected to headline the upcoming World Cup in France.

 1998 and 2002 World Cup absence

 Romário was left out of the 1998 World Cup squad.
 Medical exams had revealed that he had a muscular injury, and he received intensive treatment leading up to the tournament, but he did not recover completely and was dismissed the day of the deadline for the World Cup squad submissions.
 Just after the decision was announced, Romário held a press conference where he broke down in tears while saying that "this is very sad for me, a big disappointment.
 This is a very difficult moment in my life".
-Brazil lost the World Cup final against hosts France.
+With a forward line of Ronaldo and Bebeto, Brazil reached the World Cup final but lost to hosts France.

 Prior to the 2002 World Cup, Romário, aged 36, was in considerably good form while playing for Vasco da Gama, but once again he was left out of the national squad by coach Luiz Felipe Scolari due to indiscipline.
 The final incident happened when he pulled out of the Brazil squad for the 2001 Copa América in Colombia.
 He told Scolari that he was having an eye operation, but played friendlies for club side Vasco da Gama in Mexico and went on holiday instead.
 Romário gave a televised news conference in which he made his case and apologised, bursting into tears three times, though he said he could not remember doing or saying anything against the manager and the players.
 The BBC's South American football correspondent, Tim Vickery, called Romário's news conference "bizarre" and reported that there were "increasingly credible rumours" that "senior players asked Scolari not to recall the veteran striker".
 Scolari was unmoved and did not pick him, saying before his squad announcement that Romário's exclusion was "technical and tactical".
 After the announcement, he said that it was as a result of Romário's withdrawing from the Copa América: "People forget the details, but I do not.
 I almost got fired from the national team after [the Copa América]."
 (Brazil had been beaten in the quarter-finals by Honduras.)
 Without Romário, Brazil went on to win the World Cup for the fifth time.